|

 to qualify as a business deduction.

-To qualify as business deductions, your expenses
+To qualify as business deductions, your expenses must be:

 -